Mental Health Considerations For Dementia Caregivers

 The CDC also reports that over half of dementia caregivers experience high levels of emotional stress, while almost half experience symptoms of depression.

-Tips for taking care of yourself as a caregiver
+Tips for taking care of yourself while providing dementia or Alzheimer’s care

 Whether you’ve been a dementia caregiver for a while or you’re considering becoming one, maintaining your well-being may help make caregiving healthier and more sustainable—for both you and the person you’re taking care of.
 If you’re not sure where to start, you might consider the following strategies.